• Skip to primary navigation

 At BetterCE, we believe continuing education for insurance agents should be easy to access, easy to track, and worth your time.
 That is why we offer online CE credits in both text-based and webinar formats so that you can learn how and when you want.

-We ensure that every course is approved in your state and take care of credit reporting so you never miss a deadline.
+We ensure that every course is approved in your state and handle credit reporting, so you never miss a deadline.
 Our unlimited exam retakes, clear course guides, and friendly support help you focus on what matters most: staying compliant and staying sharp.

 Whether you’re gearing up for your next renewal or simply want a better way to manage your insurance CE courses, we’re here to support you.
-Explore our course catalog today and take the next step in keeping your license active and your knowledge current.
+Explore our course catalog today and take the next step in maintaining an active license and keeping your knowledge current.

 sidebar